Key Takeaways

 Is It Safe to Take Energy Drinks with Weed?

 Overindulgence in both these substances, particularly energy drinks, can put added pressure on the body and result in adverse side effects.
-Individuals with pre-existing health conditions that make them sensitive to cannabis or caffeine’s effect should consult their doctor before consuming either.
+Individuals with pre-existing health conditions that make them sensitive to cannabis or caffeine’s effects should consult their doctor before consuming either.

 Precautions When Taking Red Bull and Weed